Chigup0/doc1/docs/index.md

    - Powers the core services of the application, handling user authentication, file management, and AI query processing.
 It communicates with databases and AI models to provide intelligent responses.

 - **AI Layer**:
-   - A set of machine learning models and algorithms that process text, images, and tables to provide users with insights, document summaries, and analytics.
+   - A RAG+KAG pipeline that process text, images, and tables to provide users with insights, document summaries, and analytics.

 - **Database Layer**:
    - The system uses a combination of **SQL databases** (for general metadata and user data) and **graph databases** (Neo4j) for representing complex relationships between files and metadata.